I506dk/SAD/README.md

 ## To Do:

 - [x] Fetch all versions of Splunk Enterprise for download
-- [ ] Fetch all versions of the Splunk Forwarder
+- [x] Fetch all versions of the Splunk Forwarder
 - [x] Download and install Splunk with respect to the OS
 - [ ] Get a list of all apps on the Splunkbase site so that the user can install those as well
-- [ ] Add SSH to access all other machines in the deployment
+- [x] Add SSH to access all other machines in the deployment
+- [ ] Configure best practices on each machine (Disable THP, etc.)
 - [ ] Create directories and apps on the deployment server
 - [ ] Point all other machines back to the deployment server
 - [ ] Create output file of configuration created